-The Company's financial results were not significantly impacted by the COVID-19 pandemic for the quarter ended March 31, 2020.
-The Company collected approximately 70% of April contractual base rents and monthly tenant reimbursements.
-The Company currently remains in active discussions and negotiations with its impacted tenants and anticipates the need to grant rent concessions or other lease-related relief, such as the deferral of lease payments for a period of time to be paid over the remaining term of the lease.
-The nature and financial impact of such rent relief is currently unknown as negotiations are in progress.
+As a result of COVID-19, the Company has received numerous rent relief requests, most often in the form of rent deferrals.
+The Company has evaluated, and continues to evaluate, each tenant rent relief request on an individual basis, considering a number of factors.
+Not all tenant requests have resulted in modification agreements, nor is the Company forgoing its contractual rights under its lease agreements.
+The Company has entered into lease modifications that deferred approximately \$2.0 million and waived approximately \$0.4 million for the quarter ended June 30, 2020, respectively.
+To date, the weighted average payback period of deferred rent is approximately 10 months, beginning at various time commencing in July 2020 through March 2021.
+For the quarter ended June 30, 2020, the Company has collected approximately 77% of contractual base rents and monthly tenant reimbursements.
+The Company remains in active discussions and negotiations with its impacted tenants and anticipates the need to grant additional rent concessions or other lease-related relief, such as the deferral of lease payments for a period of time to be paid over the remaining term of the lease.
+The nature and financial impact of such additional rent relief is currently unknown as negotiations are in progress.
 The extent to which COVID-19 impacts the Company's business, operations and financial results will depend on numerous evolving factors that the Company is not able to predict at this time.